 Tom Petty's early bands, the Sundowners and the Epics, performed in several fraternities along Frat Row and elsewhere around campus.
 Petty told Warren Zanes for the 2015 Petty: The Biography that the Epics were "just a big jukebox for a drunken crowd" (pg.
 51).

-And it in in the frat houses where Petty said he partied, starting at age 15, while in these early bands.
+And it is in these frat houses where Petty said he partied, starting at age 15, while in these early bands.

 In the 1985 "Southern Accents" documentary, which was made for MTV, he drives by, points out and talks about a skirmish at Delta Upsilon, which he says resulted in a broken nose.
 To watch the documentary, see the link below.
 But to see the Delta Upsilon clip, start watching at the 18:35 mark.